Alexander1022/IncognitoPal/README.md

 # IncognitoPal 🌳
-IncognitoPal - privacy-focused chat application
+IncognitoPal is a privacy-focused chat application built with React for the frontend and Express.js for the server side, using TypeScript.

 ## Key Features